Annual Dinner at Gustos, Milford

-Our January meeting is cancelled and will be replaced by the following program co-sponsored by the Milford Public Library and the Milford Historical Society on Monday, March 6 at 7:00 pm at the Library:
+Our January meeting was cancelled and will be replaced by the following program co-sponsored by the Milford Public Library and the Milford Historical Society on Monday, March 15 at 6:30 pm at the Library:

 The Not-So-Good Life of the Colonial Goodwife [for mature audiences only]